magentabusiness/magentabusiness.github.io/_includes/templates/install/integration/advanced-config-docker.md

 executors:
   # Size of the thread pool to handle incoming messages and tasks
   thread_pool_size: "${EXECUTORS_SIZE:1}"
-  # Timeout to reconnect to ThingsBoard
+  # Timeout to reconnect to IoT Hub
   reconnect_timeout: "${EXECUTORS_RECONNECT_TIMEOUT:3000}" # in milliseconds

 rpc:
-  # Host of the ThingsBoard server
+  # Host of the IoT Hub server
   host: "${RPC_HOST:thingsboard.cloud}"
-  # Port of the ThingsBoard server
+  # Port of the IoT Hub server
   port: "${RPC_PORT:9090}"
   # No reply timeout
   timeout: "${RPC_TIMEOUT:5}" # Timeout in seconds for channel termination